-We have nearly completed two Phase 1 clinical trials of D-1MT as a single agent.
+We are nearing completion of two Phase 1 clinical trials of D-1MT as a single agent.
 These Phase 1 clinical trials were open to all tumor types and enrolled patients with a wide variety of cancers.
 The principal goal of these trials was to demonstrate that patients can tolerate the drug and that increasing quantities of the drug can be administered without inducing toxicity that would prevent the attainment of efficacy.
+We have observed autoimmune hypophysitis in a small subset of patients previously sensitized to immunotherapy (ipilimumab) and in one immunotherapy-naive patient receiving high dose D-1MT.
+Autoimmune hypophysitis is a disease that most commonly occurs with chronic inflammation of the pituitary gland and may be characterized by diminished production of one or more hormones by the pituitary gland.
+Autoimmune hypophysitis can be successfully managed by hormone replacement therapy during acute or chronic phases.

-We have observed an encouraging safety profile, with one reported CTC grade four (cerebrovascular ischemia) and two reported CTC grade three (lymphopenia) serious adverse events characterized by the investigators possibly, probably or definitely attributable to D-1MT in the clinical trial combining D-1MT with Ad-p53.
+We have had few serious adverse events with D-1MT in the Phase 1 studies, limited primarily to the hypophysitis, and are proceeding with Phase 1B/2 studies.
+We have observed one reported CTC grade four (cerebrovascular ischemia) and two reported CTC grade three (lymphopenia) serious adverse events characterized by the investigators possibly, probably or definitely attributable to D-1MT in the clinical trial combining D-1MT with Ad-p53.
 There have been no reported serious adverse events characterized by the investigators as attributable to D-1MT in the clinical trial combining D-1MT with Taxotere.
-We may reach the end of the clinical trial without demonstrating dose-limiting toxicity or maximum tolerated dose.
-In addition to toxicity data, we have completed pharmacokinetic studies demonstrating that drug concentrations in the ranges anticipated to have biologic effects can be reached with the doses we are administering in our on-going Phase 1B/2 clinical trials.
-Finally, we have observed significant biologic effects in a small group of patients previously sensitized to immunotherapy.
-The drug appears to produce detectable immune system activation.